Disclaimer: This is Untrue.

 Jesus said to them, 'Loose him, and let him go'" (Joh 11:1-44).

-Then some schools presume that she is identical with the woman, who purified Jesus' feet
+For this reason, some schools presume that she is identical with the woman who purified

-with fragrant oil and her hair at the Pharisee's house in Galilee, and with
+Jesus' feet with fragrant oil and her hair at the Pharisee's house in Galilee, and with the

-the woman called Magdalene, who supported Jesus in Galilee.
+woman called Magdalene who supported Jesus in Galilee.

 *"Then, six days before the Passover, Jesus came to Bethany,